WHO WE ARE

 Everyone has the ability to heal.

 Cynthia Gahan is an artist, a teacher, a mother of three, a volunteer, a mental health advocate, and a certified life coach.
 She received her Bachelor of Fine Arts degree from the Maryland Institute, College of Art in 1998.
-Cynthia has been teaching for 16 years, and has become a strong mental health advocate.
-She currently serves on the Seattle Children’s Hospital Psychiatry Family Advisory Board, and she is a certified instructor and support group facilitator for the National Alliance on Mental Illness Basics Class for parents of children with mental illness.
-Cynthia teaches art classes to incarcerated youth , elderly residents , private students, and community members.
+She has been teaching for 16 years, and has become a strong mental health advocate; currently serving on the Seattle Children’s Hospital Psychiatry Family Advisory Board, and teaching for the National Alliance on Mental Illness.
+Cynthia also teaches art classes to incarcerated youth , elderly residents , private students, and community members.
 Her classes are infused with Dialectical Behavior Therapy concepts, self-reflection and self-expression.

-Cynthia Gahan believes in the healing power of art and aims to spread the practice to larger communities to promote empowerment, education, and healing for all.
+Cynthia Gahan believes in the healing power of art and aims to spread the practice to larger communities to promote empowerment and healing for all.